Other Scottish Country Dances for this Day

 ~ Richard E. Byrd

+On this day, December 1st, 1959, the Antarctic Treaty was signed by 12 nations so that the continent would be a place only to be used for peace and science.
+Antarctica is the only continent without a native human population.
+However, several thousand scientists and support staff periodically inhabit Antarctica in pursuit of research.
 Some scientists at the South Pole station engage in crazy rituals in their off hours, including vying for membership in the 300 Club.
-When the temperature drops to -100° F at the South Pole station, daredevils first warm up in a 200° F sauna, then dash outside (naked) to the spot marking the Geographic South Pole several yards away, then run (shrieking optional) back into the sauna - having experienced a 300-degree range in temperature in just a few minutes!
+When the temperature drops to -100° F at the South Pole station, daredevils first warm up in a 200° F sauna, then dash outside (naked) to the spot marking the Geographic South Pole several yards away, then run back into the sauna - having experienced a 300-degree swing in temperature in just a few minutes!
+Brrrrr. 🧊🌡️ 🇦🇶

 Antarctica Day was inaugurated in 2010 to celebrate the December 1, 1959 signature of the Antarctic Treaty, which was adopted “with the interests of science and the progress of all mankind.”